babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.CAD.md

 ## Getting Started with Aspose.CAD for .NET
 Are you ready to give Aspose.CAD for .NET a try?
 Simply execute `Install-Package Aspose.CAD` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.CAD for .NET and want to upgrade the version, please execute `Update-Package Aspose.CAD` to get the latest version.

-### Add Watermark to a AutoCAD File using C#
+### Add Watermark to an AutoCAD File using C#
-You can execute below code snippet to see how the API performs in your environment or check the [GitHub Repository](https://github.com/aspose-cad/Aspose.CAD-for-.NET) for other common usage scenarios
+You can execute below code snippet to see how the API performs in your environment or check the [GitHub Repository](https://github.com/aspose-cad/Aspose.CAD-for-.NET) for other common usage scenarios.
 ```csharp
 CadText text = new CadText();
 text.DefaultValue = "Watermark text";